Car Insurance Discounts for Seniors

 Set Renewal Reminders

-Defensive driving course discounts usually last for 2-3 years.
-It's a good idea to set reminders on your calendar to retake the courses before the discounts expire, ensuring that you continue to benefit from savings.
+Defensive driving course discounts usually last two to three years.
+To ensure continued savings, set reminders on your calendar to retake courses before discounts expire.

 9. 9